- What's New

 - Get Involved

 The Little Black Book

-The Little Black Book is an easy to use resource guide for youth in the Surrey, Langley, Delta and White Rock area.
-It provides teens, ages 13 – 18 years of age, with helpful information about a variety of services including health, violence prevention, education, counseling, recreation and more.
+The Little Black Book is an easy to use resource guide for youth in the Surrey, Langley, Delta, White Rock and Maple Ridge areas.
+It provides teenaged youth with helpful information about a variety of services including health, violence prevention, education, counseling, recreation and more.

 Since 2006, Community Justice Initiatives (CJI) provided The Little Black Book in hard copy free of charge to youth, service providers, community groups, youth agencies, aboriginal youth care workers, and schools in Langley and Surrey.
 Over 2,000 copies were distributed.

 In 2009, due to the overwhelming demand and with two more communities joining, 15,000 copies were printed and distributed to youth throughout Langley, Surrey, Delta and White Rock.